Broconuts/Q-Grid/readme.md

 Remark regarding test files:
 The Program only has to perform on the 3by4.grid file.
 It can also be tested on bigger grids but the runtime of the algorithm might be considerably higher.

+The repository for this project can be found under this link: https://github.com/Broconuts/Q-Grid